hdriqi/near-textile-indexer/README.md

 Doing intensive computation (sorting, etc) for get request is not possible on blockchain due to it's nature for decentralization.

-One solution is to create an indexing layer that are decentralized.
-Textile provide the tools to create a decentralized database via its ThreadDB to help scale the get method for NEAR smart contract.
+Developers at NEAR create their own indexer (Flux Protocol, Mintbase, Paras).
+They need to setup a centralized database for the indexing layer.

+What if we also have a decentralized database for the indexing layer?
+This is where Textile's ThreadDB shine.
+A decentralized indexing layer.

+Ethereum developers has Graph Protocol and they expect NEAR to have something similar.
+This repo is the proof of concept for NEAR indexing layer using decentralized database by Textile.

+## TL;DR

+Read the implementation via [example](https://github.com/hdriqi/near-textile-indexer-example).

 ## Installation